fwibisono87/adprog-util/README.md

 * You also need git installed (duh)
 * Modify the config file to your needs

-MIT license, i do not take responsibility if this bricks your machine.
+MIT license, i do not take responsibility if this bricks your machine.~or if you get a c in adprog lol~